01 of 04

 How to Crayon Tint

-To crayon tint, your embroidery, start by transferring your design to the fabric.
-I recommend using a finely sharpened regular pencil, as it won't require water or be affected by ironing.
+To crayon tint your embroidery, start by transferring your design to the fabric.
+Use a finely sharpened regular pencil, as it won't require water or be affected by ironing.

 Use good quality crayons (Crayola works well) for the best results.
 Making the fill color darker around the edges is a good technique for adding dimension.

 As you work, don't press too hard.
 It's better to add layers of color than to have too much color that you can't remove.
 Take care to color evenly and without causing color streaks.